If you're using the Classic builder, you can find that article here.

-Our product feedback survey typeform uses an eye-catching Welcome Screen to greet the feedback-giver and ask them for help.
-If you’re starting from scratch, create a Welcome Screen by clicking the +Add your first question button and choosing Welcome Screen.
+1. Our product feedback survey typeform uses an eye-catching Welcome Screen to greet the feedback-giver and ask them for help.
+If you’re starting from scratch, create a Welcome Screen by clicking the + button and choosing Welcome Screen.

-Now add the content of your Welcome Screen.
+2. Now add the content of your Welcome Screen.
 In our case, we’ve used an image that was created by our design team.
-You can insert an image of your own using the Add image button, or write a greeting.
+You can insert an image of your own using the Layouts button, or write a greeting.

 We’ve also customized the Button text from the Question Settings menu to give a strong, immediate call to action (“Tell us what you think”).

-Before we add any questions, let’s adjust the design of our survey to make it look great.
-Click the Design icon and select the Customize tab.
-You can create your own theme, or edit the theme in our template by clicking the Duplicate this theme button.
+3. Before we add any questions, let’s adjust the design of our survey to make it look great.
+Click the Design icon and select the three dots next to your theme.
+You can create your own theme, or edit the theme in our template by clicking the Edit button.

-Switch back to the Builder by clicking the icon on the top of the toolbar.
+4. Click Editor to switch back to the builder.
 Let’s start adding and editing questions.
 The first question in our product survey typeform is Multiple Choice, asking the person’s overall impression of the product.
 We’ve set this question as ‘Required‘ to make sure we get an answer.

-…then apply a Logic Jump to the Multiple Choice question to people who answer negatively.
-This is set up as follows:
+…then apply Advanced Logic to the Multiple Choice question to people who answer negatively.
+Set up your Branching and calculations as follows:

-You’ll also need to set up a Logic Jump on question three to jump to question five when you’ve created it (see next step).
+You’ll also need to set up Branching and calculations on question three to jump to question five when you’ve created it (see next step).

 You can set the scale to be anything from between 0 and 10 by adjusting the Steps slider.
 It doesn’t have to be stars either, you can change the icon that appears, via the Shape drop-down (you’ll find everything from trophies to skulls, here).